07734willy/PyRepl/README.md

 **Mappings**

-Note that the default mappings use the \<localleader\> key, which is by default, bound to '\\' (backslash).
-You can change this with `let maplocalleader = ...`.
+Note that the default mappings use the \<localleader\> key, which is by default, bound to `\` (backslash).
+You can change this with the command: `let maplocalleader = ...`.
 You may also choose to remap commands to something else entirely.
 It is highly recommended that you customize these keybindings.

 ```vim
 " Add this statement if you intend to set the mappings yourself